 The ‘Cultural Sector’ as defined by DCMS includes a broad range of subsectors including film, museums and heritage.

-As the intersecting sectors of the DCMS portfolio show (Figure 2), some parts of the Creative Industries and the Cultural Sector overlap, including a double overlap in the Digital Sector and Tourism portfolios.
+As the intersecting sectors of the DCMS portfolio in the previous window show (Figure 2), some parts of the Creative Industries and the Cultural Sector overlap, including a double overlap in the Digital Sector and Tourism portfolios.

 Whilst the heritage sector, visitor attractions and music shops are all considered part of the Cultural Sector, they are excluded from the DCMS definition of the Creative Industries because they aren’t considered to be primarily focussed on producing new ideas or products.